-The results indicate, on average, a modest tendency for students to reach an acceptable final answer (the average score, 5.4, is greater than 4.5, which is the mean of the score set $\{0, 1, 2, 3, 6, 7, 8, 9\}$).
-However, the average tendency is also for students to neglect reasoning or make a significant error in each criterion (each sub-score average is a full point below 3, the score that requires the execution of the criterion without significant error).
+The results indicate, on average, a modest tendency for students to reach an acceptable final answer (the average score, 5.4, is greater than 4.5).
+However, the average tendency is also for students to neglect or make a significant error in at least each criterion (each sub-score average is a full point below 3, the score that requires the execution of the criterion without significant error).
 No single criterion emerges as an area of particular strength or weakness.

-By consolidating the data across all criteria and all assignments, we reveal how often a correct (or incorrect) reason correlated to a correct (or incorrect) answer.
-An explanation for how the data was recompiled is in Appendix A, but roughly speaking, a "correct reason" correlates to the maximum sub-score for a given criterion.
+We can consolidate the data across all criteria and all assignments to reveal how often a correct (or incorrect) reason correlated to a correct (or incorrect) answer.
+An explanation for how the data was recompiled is in Appendix A, but roughly speaking, a 'correct reason' correlates to the maximum sub-score for a given criterion.
 "Immeasurable Reason" refers to incorrect answers that we not directly attributed to any of the three basic criteria (e.g. a student who made no sensible progress).
-Also, the total number of total incidences here is 315, which is 3 times the number of problems studied (105), because each problem is scored against 3 distinct criteria.
+Also, the total number of total incidences here is 315, which is 3 times the number (105) of problems studied (recall each problem is scored against 3 distinct criteria).

-$N = 3 \times 105 = 315$ Correct Answer Incorrect Answer Total Correct Reason 57 (18.1%) 7 (2.2%) 64 (21.3%) Incorrect Reason 153 (48.6%) 29 (9.2%) 251 (79.7%) Immeasurable Reason 69 (21.9%) 231 (19.170) Total 210 (66.7%) 105 (33.3%) 315 (100.0%)
+N = 3 x 105 = 315 Correct Answer Incorrect Total Correct Reason 57 (18.1%) 7 (2.2%) 64 (21.3%) Incorrect Reason 153 (48.6%) 29 (9.2%) 251 (79.7%) Immeasurable Reason 69 (21.9%) (1.011.70) Total 210 (66.7%) 105 (33.3%) 315 requiring that each reason be correct for each correct answer, would identify this student entirely in the category of "incorrect reason, correct answer.")
+According to this tabulation, most incidences (210, 66.7%), represent correct answers, but also, most incidences (251, 79.7%) also represent incorrect or immeasurable reasoning (immeasurable reasoning likely indicates incorrect reasoning not explicitly measured here, such as trigonometry errors.)